 Using information from the ClickBank APIs, you can create an application that displays or uses this data in useful ways.
 For example, you could create a dashboard that shows ClickBank data in addition to data from accounts with other online services, a subscription management tool, or an analytics package that shows sales trends for an account or product.

 NOTE – You have to be familiar with REST APIs to create your own application using the ClickBank APIs.
 If you don’t feel comfortable creating your own application using the ClickBank APIs, you should find a developer who can help you.

 The following subjects are covered in this article:

 The following APIs are supported in version 1.3.
-Click on the URL for service details.
+Click on the URL or the article for details.

 The Analytics API provides subscription and statistical information.

 The Images API lists images associated with an account.

 The Products API lets you perform CRUD product management operations.